MicrosoftDocs/biztalk-docs/biztalk/esb-toolkit/transforming-and-routing-a-message-to-disk-folder-queue-or-ftp-folder.md

 ---
+description: "Learn more about: Transforming and Routing a Message to Disk Folder, Queue, or FTP Folder"
 title: "Transforming and Routing a Message to Disk Folder, Queue, or FTP Folder | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"